Common Questions

 6. What if I can't afford a doula but really want labour support?

-It is my philosophy that anyone who wants a doula should have one, so as one of the doulas in Kamloops, I have developed a few different options to make it more feasible for you.
-Please contact me to discuss options.
+It is my philosophy that anyone who wants a doula should have one, so I have developed a few different options to make it more feasible for you.
+Please contact me to discuss

-7. Are there any First Nations subsidies available?
+7. Are there any subsidies or grants available for doulas?

-If you are aboriginal, you may qualify for the doula grant which is available to cover the cost of birth doula care www.bcaafc.com/programs/doula-support
+If you identify as aboriginal, you may be eligible for the doula grant which is available to cover a portion of birth doula care www.bcaafc.com/programs/doula-support

-A birth doula is a person trained and experienced in childbirth who provides continuous physical, emotional and informational birth support/labour support to the mother before, during and just after childbirth.
+A birth doula is a person trained and experienced in childbirth who provides continuous physical, emotional and informational birth support/labour support to the mother and birth partner, before, during and just after childbirth.

 2. What effects does the presence of a birth doula have on the mother?

-When a doula is present during and after childbirth, women report greater satisfaction with their birth experience, make more positive assessments of their babies, have fewer cesareans and requests for medical intervention, and less postpartum depression.
+When a doula is present during and after childbirth, women report greater satisfaction with their birth jouney, have fewer cesareans, medical interventions, or postpartum complications.

 3. Does a birth doula replace nursing staff?